STEVE INSKEEP, Host:

 MARTIN: There is silence in the room, and then Chris Beeler pipes up from the back row.

-Maj.
 BLAKE: (Unintelligible)?
 Okay.
 That's part of it.

-Mr. BEELER: Well, no, I think ethics are probably the most important part of being a military officer because as the monopolizing authority behind force, you have the ability to use it in unethical ways.
+BEELER: Well, no, I think ethics are probably the most important part of being a military officer because as the monopolizing authority behind force, you have the ability to use it in unethical ways.

 MARTIN: And that's what the Army wants to prevent through classes like this.
-It's meant to prepare soldiers for the complexities that the streets of Baghdad or the mountains of Afghanistan.
+It's meant to prepare soldiers for the complexities of the streets of Baghdad or the mountains of Afghanistan.
 A lot of the class is about posing ethical dilemmas like one introduced by Major Blake.

-Maj.
 BLAKE: And I'm going to give you a little bit of background.
 Patrol leader and lieutenant has his platoon and they lost two men...

-Some say the soldier did what he had to do to protect his men.
+MARTIN: Some say the soldier did what he had to do to protect his men.
 Some quote the rules of engagement and the Geneva Conventions that protect non-combatants.
 But senior Melvin Levy(ph) says no.

 MARTIN: This is an elective course, but all students at West Point get a strong dose of what's called professional military ethics, even more so since 2001.
 But for some in this class, the whole conversation is suffocating.